 We provide our executive officers and other employees with base salary to compensate them for services rendered during the fiscal year.
-We believe that our base salaries are competitive and we generally target our executive officer base salaries against the 50th - 75th percentile of the technology industry survey data obtained.
-We target this range because we have historically achieved revenue and earnings growth that is in the top tier of companies in our industry.
-In some circumstances it may be necessary to provide compensation above these levels; these circumstances include the need to retain key individuals, to recognize roles that were larger in scope or accountability than standard market positions and/or to reward individual performance.
+We believe that our base salaries are competitive and we generally target our executive officer base salaries against the 50th - 75th percentile of the technology industry compensation data obtained.
+We target this range, allowing for compensation at the upper reaches where appropriate, because we have historically achieved revenue and earnings growth that is in the top tier of companies in our industry.
+In some circumstances, such as the need to retain key individuals, to recognize roles that were larger in scope or accountability than standard market positions and/or to reward individual performance, we may need to provide compensation above these ranges.

 Salary levels are typically reviewed annually each October as part of our performance review process as well as upon a promotion or other change in job responsibility.
-In addition to considering the analysis provided by Radford discussed above, the Compensation Committee considered the scope of and accountability associated with each executive officer's position; the performance of each executive officer since the last annual review in October 2009; and the overall experience of each executive officer when approving the base salary levels that became effective in October 2010.
-For fiscal 2011, the base salaries accounted for approximately 14% of total compensation for our Chief Executive Officer and 18% for our other named executive officers.
-The table below shows the fiscal 2010 and 2011 base salary rates for each named executive officers:
+In addition to considering the analysis provided by Radford discussed above, the Compensation Committee considered the scope of and accountability associated with each executive officer's position; the performance of each executive officer since the last annual review in October 2010; and the overall experience of each executive officer when approving the base salary levels that became effective in October 2011.
+For fiscal 2012, the base salaries accounted for approximately 8% of total compensation for our Chief Executive Officer and 12% for our other named executive officers.
+The table below shows the fiscal 2011 and 2012 base salary rates for each named executive officers:

-Name and Principal Position Held Fiscal 2010 Salary(1) Fiscal 2011 Salary (1) Amount of Increase Percentage Increase N. Robert Hammer (2) Chairman, President and Chief Executive Officer \$ 467,000 \$ 488,000 \$ 21,000 4.5% Alan G. Bunte (3) Executive Vice President and Chief Operating Officer 350,000 380,000 30,000 8.6% Louis F. Miceli (4) Senior Vice President and Chief Financial Officer 309,000 316,000 7,000 2.3% Ron Miiller (5) Senior Vice President of Worldwide Sales 269,000 277,000 8,000 3.0% David West (6) Senior Vice President of Marketing and Business Development 260,000 271,000 11,000 4.2%
+Name and Principal Position Held N. Robert Hammer (2) Chairman, President and Chief Executive Officer Fiscal 2011 Salary (1) \$ 488,000 Fiscal 2012 Salary (1) \$ 536,800 Amount of Increase \$ 48,800 Percentage Increase 10.0% Alan G. Bunte (3) Executive Vice President and Chief Operating Officer 380,000 418,000 38,000 10.0% Louis F. Miceli (4) Senior Vice President and Chief Financial Officer 316,000 330,200 14,200 4.5% Ron Miiller (5) Senior Vice President of Worldwide Sales 277,000 310,000 33,000 11.9% David West (6) Senior Vice President of Marketing and Business Development 271,000 279,200 8,200 3.0%